RadekVyM/MarvelousMAUI/README.md

 As with the original app ([license](https://github.com/gskinnerTeam/flutter-wonderous-app/blob/main/LICENSE)), source code of this app is released under the MIT license.
 You can use the code for any purpose, including commercial projects.

-However, **visual assets are copyrighted** and **used with permission** from Google.
+However, **visual assets are copyrighted** and **used with permission**.
 Please visit the [Wonderous GitHub repository](https://github.com/gskinnerTeam/flutter-wonderous-app) for original version of the assets.